 Remember, all of these can be changed into a contest by adding a chance to win a prize on completion.

-Now that you have picked your quiz type, it’s time to set up your lead-gen tactics.
+Now that you have picked your lead quizzes type, it’s time to set up your lead-generation tactics.

 For this part, it’s important to keep balance in what you ask for and what you give back.